datamapper/dm-dev/README.md

 Any of these environment variables has an equivalent thor option as will be seen below.
 When a thor option is passed for which the respective environment variable has already been set too, the thor option will overwrite the environment variable's value.
+The same goes for using the Ruby API directly.
+Any of the passed in options (a Hash) overwrites any setting already configured via the environment variables.

 ## Task specific options